In Association with Amazon.com

 Aarno Karimo (1886-1952) - surname until 1906 Hasselqvist

 Aarno Karimo was born in Parikkala, the son of Sanfrid Hasselqvist, a farmer, and Ida Matilda (Forsblom) Hasselqvist.
-After attending the Lappeenranta co-educational school, he studied art from 1905 to 1906 at Taideyhdistyksen piirustuskoulu (Art Association's Drawing School) and then continued his studies in St. Petersburg (1907-08).
+After attending the Lappeenranta co-educational school, he studied art at Taideyhdistyksen piirustuskoulu (Art Association's Drawing School) and then continued his studies in St. Petersburg (1907-08).
 In 1914 he married Aino Olivia Lindqvist.
 His first exhibition Karimo held in 1907.

 From 1910 Karimo worked in Viipuri for the magazine Karjala as an illustrator, columnist and theatre critic.
-He also contributed to the liberal magazine Velikulta, one of the most popular of the period, which also featured drawings and other works from such artists as Hjalmar Löfving, Aleksander Federley, and Jalmari Ruokokoski.
-Moreover, he worked for the leftist humor magazine Piiska, in spite of being an upright conservative.
-Many of the humor magazines, which published drawings, were short lived and paid little or nothing to contributors.
+He also published cartoons in Ampiainen and Velikulta, one of the most popular magazines of the period, which featured works from such artists as Hjalmar Löfving, Aleksander Federley, and Jalmari Ruokokoski.
+The major targets of Karimo's political caricatures were Russian politicians.
+In spite of being conservative, Karimo also contributed to the leftist Piiska.
+(Poliittinen karikatyyri suomalaisissa pilalehdissä 1868-1917 by Juhani Mylläri, Jyväskylä: Jyväskylän yliopisto, 1983, p.
+76) Many of the humor magazines, which published drawings, were short lived and paid little or nothing to contributors.
+Piiska survived to 1917.

-During the Finnish Civil War, Karimo was a battery leader in White Guards on Carelian Front.
-Later he depicted his experiences in Valkoinen armeija (1928) and other writings.
-After the war, the young government did not believe in the future of the Civil Guards, and planned to suppress them.
-But because of the lobbying of influential groups and activist, the organization was legalized and established again.
+During the Finnish Civil War, Karimo served as a battery leader in White Guards on Carelian Front.
+Later he depicted his experiences in Valkoinen armeija (1928) and other books.
+The young government did not believe in the future of the Civil Guards, and planned to suppress them, but because of the lobbying of influential figures, the organization was legalized and established again.

-Between the years 1918 and 1925, Karimo served in Viipuri as the district administrator of the Civil Guard.
-There, with colonel Adolf Aminoff and the Jager captain Urho Sihvonen he arranged in 1919 the first jubilee Finland's War of Independence, which became an integral component of the city's public image for the next twenty years.
-In 1926 he was appointed Editor-in-Chief of Hakkapeliitta, the weekly magazine of the Finnish Civil Guard.
-Karimo created the cover illustrations for several issues.
-He left the magazine in 1927.
+Between the years 1918 and 1925, Karimo worked in Viipuri as the district administrator of the Civil Guard.
+There, with colonel Adolf Aminoff (1865-1938) and the Jager captain Urho Sihvonen (1894-1954) he arranged in 1919 the first jubilee Finland's War of Independence.
+It became an integral part of the city's public image for the next twenty years.
+In 1926 Karimo was appointed editor-in-chief of Hakkapeliitta, mouthpiece of the Finnish Civil Guard.
+He created the cover illustrations for several issues.
+After leaving the magazine in 1927, Karimo had a short stint at the publishing house WSOY, and then became a full-time writer.

-"Pääsemme tänä iltana yhä varmempaan vakaumukseen siitä asiasta, että Saksaa eivät enää hallitse germaanit, vaan juutalaiset, tämä "valittu kansa", jonka suuria avuja päntätään valkoisten lasten päähän jokaisella uskontotunnilla . . .
-Maailman seuraava suuri tehtävä tulee olemaan epäilemättä olemaan yhä polttavamman juutalaiskysymyksen ratkaiseminen, mutta läheskään kaikkien ihmisten silmät eivät vielä ole avautuneet." (from Germaaneja, 1930)
+"Pääsemme tänä iltana yhä varmempaan vakaumukseen siitä asiasta, että Saksaa eivät enää hallitse germaanit, vaan juutalaiset, tämä "valittu kansa", jonka suuria avuja päntätään valkoisten lasten päähän jokaisella uskontotunnilla.
+Nähtävästi tarvitaan jo vähitellen uusi Martti Lutherus nimenomaan tätä asiaa ajamaan.
+Maailman seuraava suuri tehtävä tulee olemaan epäilemättä olemaan yhä polttavamman juutalaiskysymyksen ratkaiseminen, mutta läheskään kaikkien ihmisten silmät eivät vielä ole avautuneet."
+(Germaaneja: matkatarinoita sekä piirroksia Ruotsista, Norjasta, Tanskasta ja Saksasta,, by Aarno Karimo, Porvoo: Werner Söderström Osakeyhtiö, 1930, p.
+340)

-While still working on the tetralogy, Karimo made a journey to Germany.
-In Germaaneja (1930) Karimo reflected his impressions of the political and social situation of the country.
-He wrote on critically demonstrations of the workers, saw impressive military parades and visited several restaurants.
+While still working on the tetralogy, Karimo traveled in Sweden, Norway, Denmark, and Germany "by car, boat, train, horse, on foot and socks".
+Germaaneja (1930) gave an account his impressions of the political and social situation of these countries.
 Karimo's antisemitic attitude casts a dark shadow on his travelogue – his opinions about the solving of the "Jewish problem" are straight from Nazi propaganda.
-But Karimo was not alone with his views, although he was perhaps one of the most outspoken ones.
-The most visible promoters of German culture in Finland in the 1930s and '40s were V.A.
-Koskenniemi and Maila Talvio.

 "Matkakirjassaan "Germaaneja" Aarno Karimo kuvaa käyntiään eräässä ylellisessä, vasta avatussa berliiniläisessä tanssiravintolassa.
 Vieraiden joukossa oli rasvainen juutalainen pankkiirityyppi silmiinpistävästi etualalla.
 Tämä Gobseck tanssitti vaaleita germaanilaisia kaunottaria, jotka eivät moraalisesti olleet ihanteellisella kannalla.
 Aineellisempaa ja aistillisempaa tilannetta ei ole.
-Karimo liittää kuvaukseensa mietelmiä, joissa hän lausuu ihmettelynsä siitä, kuinka kauan tämä materialistinen juutalainen herruus saattaa jatkua."
-(Rafael Koskimies in Kirjallisia näköaloja, 1936)
+Karimo liittää kuvaukseensa mietelmiä, joissa hän lausuu ihmettelynsä siitä, kuinka kauan tämä materialistinen juutalainen herruus saattaa jatkua." ('Saksan vallankumouksen vaiheita: Hitler ja hänen oppinsa' by Rafael Koskimies, Valvoja-Aika, Nos.
+7-8, July-August 1933, pp. 316-317)

 A number of original paintings made for Kumpujen yöstä was sold in an exhibition at Galleria Strindberg in the 1930s to private collections.
 Karimo's paintings and drawings also ended up in the National Museum and War Museum.
 Aarno Karimo died in Helsinki, on March 13, 1952.

-Like many writers of the far-right who desired a Greater Finland, Karimo kept a low profile after the war.
+Like many writers of the far-right, Karimo kept a low profile after the war.
 History offered an outlet for his creativity.
 Kuva-Kalevala (Pictures of Kalevala), a richly illustrated edition of the national epic, was published by Pellervo-Seura in 1953.
 It was aimed at to be a Gesamtkunstwerk, a work of book art, in which graphic design would merge seamlessly with the world of the poems.
-Basically, it was the same concept of a well-made book, that William Morris (1834-1896) developed in his time.
+Basically, the concept was similar to that of a well-made book developed by William Morris (1834-1896).
 With the leather-back binding, the work was meant to be impressive – moverover, compared to Gallen-Kallela's steady-seller Koru-Kalevala (16 x 23 cm) from 1922, it was much bigger (21,5 cm x 30 cm).
 Karimo's ideas were never fully realized.
 He had began to plan it after the war, and managed to finish all full-page pictures.
 Following Karimo's sketches, the artist Hugo Otava completed some of the smaller pictures at the beginning of the chapters.

-For further reading: Kamppailun, kurituksen ja kauhun kuvat: väkivallan merkitykset Kumpujen yöstä -teoksen kuvituksissa by Anniina Mikkonen (pro gradu -tutkielma, 2011); Rumpu ja miekka: näkökulmia sotilasperinteeseen, ed. by Markus Anaja (2007); 'Karimo, Aarno,' by Mikko Uola, in Suomen kansallisbiografia, ed. by Matti Klinge, et al. (2004); Aarno Karimon kalevalainen kansa by Varpu Wilska (1989).
-Note: Literature histories have mostly ignored Karimo's work.
-The author is not mentioned in A History of Finnish Literature by Jaakko Ahokas (1973), Suomen kirjallisuuden historia by Kai Laitinen (1998), and A History of Finland's Literature, edited by George C. Schoolfield (1998)
+For further reading: Kuviteltu tulevaisuus: tieteiskirjallisuus Suomessa 1803-1944 by Jari Koponen and Vesa Sisättö (2024); Novels, Histories, Novel Nations: Historical Fiction and Cultural Memory in Finland and Estonia, edited by Linda Kaljundi, Eneken Laanes, Ilona Pikkanen (2015); Rumpu ja miekka: näkökulmia sotilasperinteeseen, ed. by Markus Anaja (2007); Visions of Past Glory: Nationalism and the Construction of Early Finnish History by Derek Fewster (2006); 'Karimo, Aarno,' by Mikko Uola, in Suomen kansallisbiografia, ed. by Matti Klinge, et al. (2004); Aarno Karimon kalevalainen kansa by Varpu Wilska (1989); Poliittinen karikatyyri suomalaisissa pilalehdissä 1868-1917 by Juhani Mylläri (1983).
+Note: Literary historians have mostly ignored Karimo's work.
+The author is not mentioned in A History of Finnish Literature by Jaakko Ahokas (1973), Suomen kirjallisuuden historia by Kai Laitinen (1998) and A History of Finland's Literature, edited by George C. Schoolfield (1998)

 Selected works: